Sweet Potato vs. White Potato

 Dr. Duncan: Sweet potatoes actually come in other colours besides orange.
 For example, there are purple sweet potatoes which are high in anthocyanins, a phytochemical that not only gives them their purple colour but offer antioxidant potential.

 Sweet potatoes are a nutritious vegetable high in fibre and beta-carotene.
-White potatoes contain similar amounts of carbohydrates, Vitamin C and potassium.
-Any kind of potato should be included in a healthy diet.
+White potatoes contain similar amounts of carbohydrates, Vitamin C and potassium, but less fibre and beta-carotene.
+Any kind of potato can be included in a healthy diet.